S.E.P.I.A. Bylaws 2022

 (11) While the trustees hold final responsibility for A.A.’s world service administration, they should always have the assistance of the best possible standing committees, corporate service directors, executives, staffs and consultants.
 Therefore, the composition of these underlying committees and service boards, the personal qualifications of their members, the manner of their induction into service, the systems of their rotation, the way in which they are related to each other, the special rights and duties of our executives, staffs and consultants, together with a proper basis for the financial compensation of these special workers, will always be matters for serious care and concern.

 (12) General Warranties of the Conference: in all its proceedings, the General Service Conference shall observe the spirit of the A.A.
 Traditions, taking great care that the Conference never becomes the seat of perilous wealth or power; that sufficient operating funds, plus an ample reserve, be its prudent financial principle; that none of the Conference Members shall ever be placed in a position of unqualified authority over any of the others; that all important decisions be reached by discussion vote and wherever possible, by substantial unanimity; that no Conference action ever be personally punitive or an incitement to public controversy; that though the Conference may act for the Service of Alcoholics Anonymous, it shall never perform any acts of government; and that, like the society of Alcoholics Anonymous which it serves, the Conference itself will always remain democratic in thought and action.

 AMENDMENTS TO BY-LAWS

-10.1 AMENDMENTS: These By-Laws may be amended at any time by a 2/3rd vote of the representatives present at any regular meeting provided a quorum has been met and provided a copy of the proposed amendment is submitted to each currently registered representative and/or alternative at least 30 days before the meeting at which action is taken on the amendment.
+10.1 AMENDMENTS: These By-Laws may be amended at any time by a 2/3rd vote of the Intergroup Representatives present at any regular meeting provided a quorum has been met and provided a copy of the proposed amendment is submitted to each currently registered Intergroup Representative and/or Alternate Intergroup Representative at least one month before the meeting at which action is taken on the amendment.